Activision is investigating Call of Duty: Modern Warfare and Warzone crashes

 It's even happened to Gamesradar's own staff too, with multiple people being affected by the crashes yesterday after the Season 6 update went live.
 There's been no further word from Activision on the crashes, but Infinity Ward's Twitter account states that while they're "still working on the issue," they do have a fix, and are hoping to deploy it at some point today, on September 30.

 Season 6 for Call of Duty certainly packed in a ton of content.
 Outside of new operators Farah and Nikolai, there's Warzone subway metro stations, and a brand new Armored Royale mode in the vein of Mad Max to really shake things up.
 There's also a ton of Easter Eggs and puzzles for players to solve.
-If you're struggling to work out how to get your hands on the Firebrand Bruen, head over to our Call of Duty City Hall puzzle guide for more.
+If you're struggling to work the Firebrand Bruen subway Easter egg, we can help you there too.

-If you're getting hit with some enigmatic error messages when playing Warzone or Modern Warfare, check out our Call of Duty error messages guide for a quick fix.
+If you're getting hit with some enigmatic error messages when playing Warzone or Modern Warfare, check out our Warzone error codes for a quick fix.